panthomakos/timezone/README.markdown

     Timezone::Configure.begin do |c|
       # this can equal any hash key returned by the Zone#list method
       c.order_list_by = :title
     end

 ## Using Your Own HTTP Client

-If you have non-standard http request needs or want to have more control over API calls to Geonames, you can write your own very simple http client wrapper instead of using the built-in default.
+If you have non-standard http request needs or want to have more control over API calls to Geonames and Google, you can write your own very simple http client wrapper instead of using the built-in default.
+Be aware that the Google timezone API uses https protocol.

     class MyHTTPClient
       def initialize(protocol, host)